selsamman/proxily-doc/docs/Introduction/core.md

 Proxily doesn't have a fixed opinion on how you set these up, though picking a pattern and sticking with it is advised.

 ## Why Classes?
 Most of our examples use classes.
-While you are free to define your state as a plain Javascript object and define actions and selectors separately there are some features that require that functions be bound to your state (e.g. objects).
-This includes features unique to Proxily that provide multiple temporal views of your state for transactions and concurrent rendering (React 18).
-Javascript objects (prototypal inheritance) would accomplish this but requires manual serialization and persistence.
+While you can define your state as a plain objects and define actions and selectors separately, features such as selectors and transactions require that functions be bound to your state as objects.
+Classes are the easiest way to accomplish this and provide these benefits:

-Therefore, the easiest way to get the full benefits of Proxily is to use classes and enjoy these benefits that they provide:

-* State and the code to modify that state are bound together, so it is clear which code is mutating which state.
+* State and the code to modify that state are bound together so you know which code mutates state.
 This can be enforced using private properties.

-* Classes are the most direct way to define types in Typescript.
-They combine describing and typing state with assigning initial values, taking advantage of inference in many cases.

-* Defining initial values within the class ensures objects are initialized correctly.
+* Classes combine typing with defining initial values so objects are always initialized correctly.
+This makes persisting state automatic.

-* There is one single interface for both consuming and modifying any object in your state so there is no need to import a separate interface with actions and selectors.

-* You don't need to pass instance identifiers in your actions.
+* There is one single interface for both consuming and modifying state without the need to pass instance identifiers to actions.

 * Class names are attached to your data making it possible to [log](../Features/tools#logging) both the class and method when state is mutated.

-Classes, like any feature, can certainly be misused - for example overuse of inheritance.
-If you keep it simple, however, they offer a highly effective way to organize your state and logic.
+Classes can certainly be misused - for example overuse of inheritance.
+If you keep it simple they offer a highly effective way to organize your state and logic.